How to Handle Sales Objections: A Framework for Every Pushback

 Building Objection-Handling Muscle Memory

-Reading responses is different from delivering them naturally under pressure.
-The gap between knowing what to say and actually saying it smoothly is practice — lots of it.
+Reading responses is nothing like delivering them under pressure.
+The only thing that closes the gap between knowing what to say and actually saying it smoothly is practice, and a lot of it.

 According to Sales Insights Lab, the most effective reps practice objection handling in low-stakes environments before encountering them on real calls.
 This builds muscle memory so your responses become automatic.